tmilovanov/wisecreator/README.md

 1. Install [calibre](https://calibre-ebook.com/)
 2. Download and install [Python3](https://www.python.org/downloads/).
     If your python has been build from source install `pysqlite3` additionally
-3. From this project folder run `python -m pip install .`
+3. From this project folder run `python3 -m pip install .`
-4. Finally run wisecreator: `python -m wisecreator.main PATH_TO_YOUR_BOOK`
+4. Finally run wisecreator: `python3 -m wisecreator.main PATH_TO_YOUR_BOOK`

 ---